HathorNetwork/rfcs/text/0000-p2p-identity.md

 [future-possibilities]: #future-possibilities

 - Peer reputation: with a secure method to define a peer id and to estabilish a connection between two peers we could start developing the reputation of one peer, so users can trust more in peers with higher reputation.
+- White list and black list of entrypoints.
+We could define that all base Hathor endpoints are trustworthy and are always in the white list and that any node must be connected to at least one node that is in the white list.
+- Define a maximum number of connections per IP address, to prevent a possible attack from the same IP.

 # References
 [references]: #references